EMC Board of Directors

 Mr. Egan has spent his entire career in the IT industry.
 His broad experience ranges from venture capital investments in early-stage technology companies to extensive sales and marketing experience, to executive leadership and management roles.
 Mr. Egan brings to the Board business acumen, substantial operational experience, and expertise in corporate strategy development, as well as a deep understanding of EMC's people and products acquired over many years of involvement with the Company.
 In addition, Mr. Egan's service on other public company boards provides him with valuable experience.

-Mr. Green, age 59, has been a director of EMC since July 2013.
+Mr. Green, age 60, has been a director of EMC since July 2013.
 From August 2006 until his retirement in February 2013, Mr. Green served as Chairman of Accenture plc, a global management consulting, technology services and outsourcing company.
 From September 2004 through December 2010, he served as Accenture’s Chief Executive Officer.
 Mr. Green joined Accenture in 1977 and became a partner in 1986.
-He is also a director of McGraw-Hill Financial, Inc. Mr. Green attended Dean College and is a member of its Board of Trustees.
+He is also a director of McGraw Hill Financial, Inc. (where he is a member of the Compensation and Leadership Development Committee and the Nominating and Corporate Governance Committee).
+Mr. Green attended Dean College and is a member of its Board of Trustees.
 He received a bachelor of science degree in economics and a master of business administration from Babson College, as well as an honorary doctor of laws.

 As the former Chairman and Chief Executive Officer of Accenture, Mr. Green is an experienced and seasoned leader with outstanding operating experience, a deep understanding of the information technology industry and broad international business expertise.
 In addition, Mr. Green’s service on another public company board provides him with valuable experience.

-Mr. Kelly, age 67, has been a director of EMC since August 2007.
-He has served as Chairman of Liberty Mutual Group, a diversified global insurer and the nation's third-largest property and casualty insurer, since 2000.
+Mr. Kelly, age 68, has been a director of EMC since August 2007.
+He served as Chairman of Liberty Mutual Group, a diversified global insurer and the nation's third-largest property and casualty insurer, from April 2000 to June 2013.
 From April 1998 to June 2011, he served as Chief Executive Officer of Liberty Mutual, and was President from April 1992 to June 2010.
 He is also a director of The Bank of New York Mellon Corporation (where he is Chair of the Technology Committee, and a member of the Human Resources and Compensation Committee and the Risk Committee).
 Mr. Kelly holds a bachelor's degree in Mathematics from Queen's University in Belfast, Ireland and a Ph.D. in Mathematics from the Massachusetts Institute of Technology.

 Ms. Miscik has had a long and distinguished career in the intelligence field.
 While at the CIA, Ms. Miscik led the analytic directorate producing the President's daily intelligence briefings and in-depth intelligence assessments, managed a global workforce and large budgets.
 Combined with her current operational experience leading an elite international consulting enterprise with clients operating around the world, Ms. Miscik has demonstrated leadership skills, global perspective, and strategic insight.
 She brings to the Board a unique perspective on international and government affairs, and expertise in risk analysis and geopolitics.